Will AI Replace Restaurant Managers? 60% of Sales Analytics Is Automated, But Leadership Is Not

 The Back Office Is Already Changing

-These two areas -- analytics and scheduling -- represent the cognitive and administrative backbone of restaurant management, and they are both heavily augmented by AI already.
+These three areas -- analytics, scheduling, and inventory -- represent the cognitive and administrative backbone of restaurant management, and they are all heavily augmented by AI already.
+Collectively they used to consume 12-15 hours of a typical manager's week.
+They now consume closer to 4-6 hours.

 The Human Core: Where AI Falls Short